La Cocina Cooking School

 Traditional Mexican Moles

 Explore the famed sauces of Mexico while learning their history and cultural significance.
 Roasted Garlic Soup, Black Mole with Pork Loin, Green Mole with Chicken, Almond Mole Brownies.

 Begin your morning at the market, perusing the colorful stalls and choosing from the season’s best ingredients for the day’s meal.
-Break for Churros and Chocolate before heading to La Cocina where you’ll prepare homemade Sopes and fresh Corn Tortillas, Cream of Chayote Soup, as well as a few other seasonal favorites.
-Enjoy margaritas and Chocolate Kahlua cake, new friends and fine conversation.
+Break for Churros and Chocolate before heading to La Cocina where you’ll prepare homemade Sopes made from freshly ground masa and filled with Chicken Tinga, Cream of Chayote Soup, Calabacitas with Roasted Corn, as well as a few other seasonal favorites.
+Enjoy margaritas and Flan with Kahlua, new friends and interesting conversation.

 Every Wednesday, 10:30-4:30 pm | $150 per person

 The Art of Chiles Rellenos

 Learn to make Mexico's national dish: the Chile en Nogada, as well as stuffed Ancho Chiles, Mixed Vegetable Rice and Cream of Poblano & Corn soup.

 Every Monday, 2-6 pm | $120 per person